Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-02-10

 Say hi to Yoast SEO 15.8!
 This release comes with a brand-new breadcrumbs block for the block editor.
 Try it out and guide your users - and Google!
-Read more about what’s new in Yoast SEO 15.8 in [https://yoa.st/release-15-8](our release post)!
+Read more about what’s new in Yoast SEO 15.8 in [our release post](https://yoa.st/release-15-8)!

 #### Enhancements